cadop/dhart/docs/C# Documentation/markdown/1_unity_project_setup.md

 Looking in the assets window, you should notice a new script file next to Scenes directory titled NewBehaviourScript.cs by default, and the name of it is highlighted in blue indicatign that you can rename it.
 Rename the script to HFExampleScript.cs.

->**NOTE:** If you didn't name the file properly, don't worry.
-You can change the name of the script by right clicking on it and clicking *Rename*.
+>**NOTE:** If you didn't name the file properly you can change the name of the script by right clicking on it and clicking *Rename*.
 >![Rename Dialog](../assets/walkthroughs/unity/1_project_setup/../2_raycast_at_plane/rename_dialog.png)

 !["Double Click On Script"](../assets/walkthroughs/unity/1_project_setup/double_click_on_script.png)